Weight Annotation in Information Extraction: Fundamental Properties

 Furthermore, for all $(p,s) \in Q_{\text{fun}}$ and $x \in V$ we define

-where $s^x_o$ is defined by $s^x_o(x) \df o,$ and $s^x_o(y) \df s(y)$ for all $x \neq y,$ and $s^x_c$ is defined by $s^x_c(x) \df c$ and $s^x_c(y) \df s(y)$ for all $x \neq y.$
+where $s^x_o$ is defined by $s^x_o(x) \df o$, and $s^x_o(y) \df s(y)$ for all $x \neq y$, and $s^x_c$ is defined by $s^x_c(x) \df c$ and $s^x_c(y) \df s(y)$ for all $x \neq y$.

 Functionality follows analogously to Freydenberger~\cite[Proposition 3.9]{DBLP:journals/mst/Freydenberger19}.
-It remains to show equivalence, i.e., that for every document $\doc \in \docs$ it holds that $\repspnrw{A}(\doc) = \repspnrw{A_{\text{fun}}}(\doc).$ Observe that there is a one to one correspondence between valid nonzero runs $\rn \in \Rn{A}{\doc}$ and valid nonzero runs $\rn_{\text{fun}} \in \Rn{A_{\text{fun}}}{\doc}$ with $\weight{\rn} = \weight{\rn_{\text{fun}}}$.
+It remains to show equivalence, i.e., that for every document $\doc \in \docs$ it holds that $\repspnrw{A}(\doc) = \repspnrw{A_{\text{fun}}}(\doc)$.
+Observe that there is a one to one correspondence between valid nonzero runs $\rn \in \Rn{A}{\doc}$ and valid nonzero runs $\rn_{\text{fun}} \in \Rn{A_{\text{fun}}}{\doc}$ with $\weight{\rn} = \weight{\rn_{\text{fun}}}$.
 Therefore, $\repspnrw{A}(\doc) = \repspnrw{A_{\text{fun}}}(\doc)$ must also hold. \end{proof}

-The exponential blow-up in Proposition~\ref{prop:functionalNormalform} cannot be avoided, since it already occurs for \vset-automata over the Boolean semiring.\footnote{Freydenberger~\cite[Proposition 3.9]{DBLP:journals/mst/Freydenberger19} showed that there is a class of \vset-automata $\{A_k \mid k \in \N\}$ (over $\B$), each with one state and $k$ variables, such that every functional \vset-automaton equivalent to $A_k$ has at least $3^k$ states.} Functionality of \vset-automata can be checked efficiently, as we have the following result. \begin{proposition} Given a $\K$-weighted \vset-automaton $A$ with $m$ transitions and $k$ variables, it can be decided whether $A$ is functional in time $O(km)$. \end{proposition} \begin{proof} Per definition, a weighted \vset-automaton is functional if all runs are valid.
-Furthermore, a run is valid if, for every variable $v \in V$, the following hold: there is exactly one index $i$ for which $o_i = \vop{v}$ and exactly one index $j > i$ for which $o_j = \vcl{v}$.
-Observe that this definition does not depend on the semiring of the automaton.
-Therefore, a $\K$-weighted \vset-automaton $A$ is functional if and only if $A$ is functional when interpreted as an $\B$-weighted \vset-automaton $A^\B$.
-More formally, let $A^\B$ be the $\B$-weighted \vset-automaton obtained by replacing nonzero weights with $\true$, sum by $\lor$ and multiplication by $\land$.
-The result now follows directly from Freydenberger~\cite[Lemma 3.5]{DBLP:journals/mst/Freydenberger19}, who showed that functionality of \vset-automata can be in $O(km)$. \end{proof}
+The exponential blow-up in Proposition~\ref{prop:functionalNormalform} cannot be avoided, since it already occurs for \vset-automata over the Boolean semiring.\footnote{Freydenberger~\cite[Proposition 3.9]{DBLP:journals/mst/Freydenberger19} showed that there is a class of \vset-automata $\{A_k \mid k \in \N\}$ (over $\B$), each with one state and $k$ variables, such that every functional \vset-automaton equivalent to $A_k$ has at least $3^k$ states.} Functionality of \vset-automata can be checked efficiently, as we have the following result. \begin{prop} Given a $\K$-weighted \vset-automaton $A$ with $m$ transitions and $k$ variables, it can be decided whether $A$ is functional in time $O(km)$.
+Furthermore, $A$ is functional if and only if it is functional when interpreted as $\B$-weighted document spanner. \end{prop} \begin{proof} Per definition, a weighted \vset-automaton is functional if all runs are valid.
+Furthermore, a run $\rn$ is valid if for every variable $v \in V$ there is exactly one index $i$ for which $o_i = \vop{v}$ and exactly one index $j > i$ for which $o_j = \vcl{v}$.